Obtaining a mortgage in Mallorca is the same as getting one elsewhere in Spain

 Related articles

-What taxes do you pay when buying a property in Spain as a non-resident?
+What taxes do you pay when buying a property in Spain?
+A 2024 guide for non-residents

 Understanding the various taxes and costs associated with buying property in Spain is crucial for non-residents.
 A long list of fees and property taxes can quickly add up.
 Read on to learn more.